What are the most commons symptoms for dementia?

-The different types of dementia tends to affect people differently, especially in the early stages.
+The different types of dementia tend to affect people differently, especially in the early stages.
 Other factors that will affect how well someone can live with dementia include how other people respond to them and the environment around them.

 A person with dementia will have cognitive symptoms (to do with thinking or memory).
 They will often have problems with some of the following: